Jean-Baptiste Meynier: Career

 A 30 October 1793 order of battle shows Meynier's Avantgarde consisting of the same units as at Wissembourg, with the 93rd and 95th Line subtracted and the 12th Line added.
 In addition, the cavalry regiments were regrouped under the command of Jean Claude Loubat de Bohan.
 On 17 to 20 September 1794, Meynier led a division in the battle of Kaiserslautern.
 In the Coalition victory, both sides lost about 1,000 killed and wounded, but the Coalition forces captured 3,100 Frenchmen, four guns, and three colors.

 A muster roll for Napoleon Bonaparte's Army of Italy on 9 April 1796 shows Meynier in command of one of two divisions in André Masséna's Advance Guard.
 Under his leadership were 9,526 troops in the 11th and 27th Light Infantry Demi-Brigades, the 25th, 51st, old 51st, and 55th Line Infantry Demi-Brigades.
 He led these troops during the Montenotte Campaign.
 On 22 April 1796, Bonaparte broke up his division and attached Meynier to headquarters.
 On 14 August 1796, Bonaparte wrote a brutally frank assessment of his generals.
-He considered Meynier, Pierre Dominique Garnier, and Raphael Casabianca as, "incapable; not fit to command a battalion in a war as active as this one."
+He considered Meynier, Pierre Dominique Garnier, and Raphaël de Casabianca as, "incapable; not fit to command a battalion in a war as active as this one."

 Meynier was appointed commander of the 18th Military District in 1800.
 He was named governor of the fortress of Mainz in 1803.
 He received the Commander's Cross of the Légion d'Honneur in 1804.
 He died at Mainz on 3 December 1813.

 Meynier's death occurred during the Allied blockade of Mainz, which lasted from 21 November 1813 and ended on 4 May 1814 after Emperor Napoleon's abdication.
 Charles Antoine Morand was the general in command of the 17,000 defenders.